The Secret of Kells: Reception

 The film was very well received by critics.
 On Rotten Tomatoes it has an approval rating of 90% based on 84 reviews, with an average rating of 7.6/10.
 Rotten Tomatoes critics concluded that the film was "Beautifully drawn and refreshingly calm, The Secret of Kells hearkens back to animation's golden age with an enchanting tale inspired by Irish mythology."
 On Metacritic, the film has a weighted average score of 81 out of 100, based on 20 reviews, indicating "universal acclaim".

 Some critics compared the film to Hayao Miyazaki's works such as Princess Mononoke and Spirited Away.
 Joe Morgenstern of The Wall Street Journal said that "it pays homage to Celtic culture and design, together with techniques and motifs that evoke Matisse, Miyazaki and the minimalist cartoons of UPA".

 Gary Thompson of the Philadelphia Daily News said The Secret of Kells "is noteworthy for its unique, ornate design, its moments of silence... and gorgeous music".
 Leslie Felperin of Variety magazine praised the film as "Refreshingly different" and "absolutely luscious to behold".
 Jeremy W. Kaufmann of Ain't It Cool News called its animation "absolutely brilliant", and reviewers at Starlog called it "one of the greatest hand-drawn independent animated movies of all time".
 Writing for the Los Angeles Times, Charles Solomon ranked the film the tenth-best anime on his "Top 10".
-On Oscar weekend it was released at the IFC Center in New York City and was then released in other venues and cities in the United States, where it grossed $667,441.
+On Oscar weekend it was released at the IFC Center in New York City and was then released in other venues and cities in the United States, where it grossed US$667,441.

 According to Paul Young, CEO of Cartoon Saloon, "Kells came out and it didn’t really make much of an impact in Ireland...
 It made more waves in the US.
 It got picked up by GKIDS Films, which was the first time they had theatrically distributed a movie".

+Director Tomm Moore admitted in a now deleted tweet that he regrets the stereotypical design of Brother Assoua and said that he should've gone with a less "cartoony" approach and gotten a person of color to design him instead.